 Belgium became independent from the Netherlands in 1830 and was occupied by Germany during World Wars I and II.
-It has prospered in the past half century as a modern, technologically advanced European state and member of NATO and the EU.
+It has prospered in the past half century as a modern, technologically advanced European state and member the European Union.
 Tensions between the Dutch-speaking Flemings of the north and the French-speaking Walloons of the south have led in recent years to constitutional amendments granting these regions formal recognition and autonomy.
+The capital is Brussels.

 Terrain: flat coastal plains in northwest, central rolling hills, rugged mountains of Ardennes Forest in southeast.
 The highest point is Signal de Botrange 694 m.